 One of the top tax refund questions many filers ask is, “When will I get my tax refund?”
-Unfortunately, it’s impossible to know the exact date of when you’ll receive your tax refund — the answer depends on when you file your tax return.
+Unfortunately, it’s impossible to know the exact date of when you’ll receive your tax refund — the answer varies and it truly depends on when and how you filed your tax return.

 However, you can estimate when you’ll receive your funds.
-The IRS issues most refunds in fewer than 21 days after filing, according to the agency.
+The IRS issues most refunds less than 21 days after filing, according to the agency.
 So generally, you can expect to get your tax refund about three weeks after you file your tax return.

-But for now, keep reading to learn what you need to know about refunds — and when you can expect your tax refund in 2019.
+Keep reading to learn what you need to know about refunds and when you can expect your tax refund this year.

 - Why Your Tax Refund Might Be Delayed